searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 *Note:* If you're doing a survival playthrough and just want more build pieces then leave CreativeMode off.
 If you have access to devcommands and want to build new environmental locations or new dungeons then you probably want to enable CreativeMode.

+**ForceAllPrefabs** [Synced with Server]
+- If enabled, adds all prefabs to the hammer for building.
+Unless CreativeMode is also enabled it will not add pieces set to the CreatorShop or Nature category though.
+  - Acceptable values: False, True
+  - Default value: false

+**Verbosity**
+- Low will log basic information about the mod.
+Medium will log information that is useful for troubleshooting.
+High will log a lot of information, do not set it to this without good reason as it will slow down your game.
+  - Acceptable values: Low, Medium, High
+  - Default value: Low.

+### Admin Section

 **CreatorShopAdminOnly** [Synced with Server]
 - Set to true to restrict placement and deconstruction of CreatorShop pieces to players with Admin status.
   - Acceptable values: False, True